Wales battle Poland for Nations League survival

 Wales demonstrated their battling qualities against Belgium on Thursday.
 Outplayed in the first half and lucky only to trail 2-0 at the break, they fought back and almost claimed an unlikely draw before losing 2-1.

-Although that was Wales' fourth defeat from five matches, Poland's 2-0 home defeat against the Netherlands means victory for Wales in Cardiff on Sunday would be enough for them to overtake their opponents and avoid relegation.
+Although that was Wales' fourth defeat from five matches, Poland's 2-0 home loss against the Netherlands means victory for Wales in Cardiff on Sunday would be enough for them to overtake their opponents and avoid relegation.

 "For our development as a nation, we've qualified for three major tournaments.
 We want to be playing the best teams in Europe and stay in the division, absolutely," said Page.